 BOSC 2019 Keynote Speaker announced!
-Nicola Mulder will be presenting a talk entitled “Building infrastructure for responsible open science in Africa” [Read More]
+Prof. Nicola Mulder will be presenting a talk entitled “Building infrastructure for responsible open science in Africa.”

 The Bioinformatics Open Source Conference (BOSC) has been held annually since 2000.
 In 2019, BOSC will be part of ISMB/ECCB in Basel.
 We hope you will join us there!
-Late poster/lightning talk abstracts are due May 15.
+We have a great lineup of talks, posters and Birds of a Feather meetups.

 In 2018, BOSC was held jointly with GCC as a combined GCCBOSC conference.
 We hope to partner with GCC again in 2020 or 2021.
 Read more here about why we decided to hold BOSC with GCC in 2018 and with ISMB in 2019.